tierriminator/Lolang/README.md

-`yolo` | Decrease operational register reference by one `dope` | Set operational register reference to the value of the operational register `bra<number>` | Set operational register reference to the specified number `fuuu...` | Copy the value of the operational register to the register with the index of the number of 'u's and set the operational register reference to that
+`yolo` | Decrease operational register reference by one `dope` | Set operational register reference to the value of the operational register `bra<number>` | Set operational register reference to the specified number `fuuu...` | Copy the value of the operational register to the register with the index of the number of 'u's minus 1 and set the operational register reference to that
 `<whitespace>` | Sequence operator: execute the command before if one exists, and then execute the command after

 ### A few more things